ADHD: Helping Your Child Get the Most From School

 - Start early.
 Before a school year begins, get to know the principal and other appropriate school personnel.
-Find out as much as you can about the school policies and rules, especially how behaviour problems are handled.
-Find out if there are other children with ADHD in the school and how their behaviour is being handled in the classroom.
+Find out as much as you can about the school policies and rules, especially how behavior problems are handled.
+Find out if there are other children with ADHD in the school and how their behavior is being handled in the classroom.

 - Share what you have learned.
 Find out if the teachers and other personnel need information about ADHD.
 Look for ways to help them get that information, such as suggesting books, pamphlets, or any local educational programs.

-- Make a school plan (What is a PDF document?).
+- Make a school plan .
 Work with the teacher to design a plan to help your child perform to his or her potential.
-Address how to minimize misbehaviour and how to react to it.
+Address how to minimize misbehavior and how to react to it.
 Your plan will change as your child grows and develops.
-You may need to work with the school to develop an Individual Education Plan (IEP) for your child.
-An IEP may also be called an Individualized Program Plan (IPP).
+You may need to work with the school to develop an individual education plan (IEP) for your child.
 An IEP is a tool for classroom and homework adaptations for a child with a disability.
-For children with milder symptoms, the school may suggest a plan that is used for medical conditions that do not meet the IEP standards.
+For children with milder symptoms, the school may suggest a plan that is used for medical conditions that do not meet the IEP standards (called a 504 plan).